sapcc/absent-metrics-operator/doc/playbook.md

 **Note**: make sure that you use `"true"` and not `true`.

-#### Caveat
+### Caveat

-If you disable the operator for a specific alert or a specific `PrometheusRule`, however there are other alerts or `PrometheusRules` which have alert definitions that use the same metric(s) then the absent metric alerts for those metric(s) will be created regardless.
+If you disable the operator for a specific alert or a specific `PrometheusRule` but there are other alerts or `PrometheusRules` which have alert definitions that use the same metrics then the absent metric alerts for those metrics will be created regardless.

+## Tier and service labels

+`tier` and `service` labels are a special case.
+We (SAP CCloudEE) use them for posting alert notifications to different Slack channels.

+These labels are defined in the following order (highest to lowest priority):

+1. If the alert rule has the `tier` **OR** `service` label and the label doesn't use templating (e.g. `$labels.some_label`) then carry over that label as is.
+2. If the `tier` **OR** `service` labels are defined at the resource (i.e.
+   `PrometheusRule`) level then use their values.
+3. Try to find a default value for the `tier` and `service` labels by traversing through all the alert rule definitions for a specific Prometheus server in a specific namespace.
+The `tier` **AND** `service` label combination that is the most common amongst all those alerts will be used as the default.